-Weak value amplification has shown the ability to make sensitive measurements with a small portion of the light signal, including beam deflection measurement of 400 frad with 63 μ W out of 3.5 mW light power [1], frequency sensitivity of 129 kHz/ \sqrt{Hz} with 85 μ W out of 2 mW [2] and temperature sensor with 4-fold enhancement [3].
-By introducing a perturbation and post-selection of the light, weak value amplification can amplify the signal to overcome technical noises, resulting in a higher signal-to-noise ratio (SNR) with less power.
+Weak value amplification has shown the ability to make sensitive measurements with a small portion of the light signal, including beam deflection measurement of 400 frad with 63 μ W out of 3.5 mW light power [1], frequency sensitivity of 129 kHz/ $\sqrt{\text{Hz}}$ with 85 μ W out of 2 mW [2] and temperature sensor with 4-fold enhancement [3].
+By introducing a perturbation and post-selection of the light, weak value can amplify the interferometric signal without amplifying the noise, resulting in a higher signal-tonoise ratio (SNR).
+Therefore, in a detector saturation limited system, weak value amplification can further increase the SNR.
 However, tabletop setups are space consuming and vulnerable to environmental changes.
 By taking this technique to the integrated photonics regime, we can largely improve its robustness and compactness, making it a good candidate for precision metrology.